ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

 Now that the prerequisites are out of the way, the first thing we are going to do is set up a **Freestyle project** `seedJob` in Jenkins.
 This job will be used to generate all other jobs you want to create within Jenkins.

 ### Install the `Job DSL` plugin
-Navigate back to your browser at `http://localhost:8080/` and login to Jenkins with the credentials you set up or the default admin ones provided to you during the initial setup.
+Navigate back to your browser at `http://localhost:8080/` and login to Jenkins with the credentials you set up or the default admin ones provided to you during the initial set up.
 We need to configure Jenkins to use the Jenkins Job DSL API.
 This provides us the functionality to configure how we want our new jobs built.

-  1. Navigate to `Jenkins Home` > `Manage Jenkins` > `Manage Plugins` > `Available` tab > Search for `Job DSL` and install
+  1. Navigate to `Jenkins Home` > `Manage Jenkins` > `Manage Plugins` > select `Available` tab > search for `Job DSL` and install

 ### Creating the Freestyle Project `seedJob`
 We will set up our `seedJob` or `job that creates jobs`.
 This creation is done the same way any other job is created.